 “Therefore God has highly exalted him and bestowed on him the name that is above every name, (10) so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, (11) and every tongue confess that Jesus Christ is Lord, to the glory of God the Father (Phi 2:9-11).”

-As believers we see much in the world that seems to be out of control.
-Discouragement can lead to us thinking, “Evil is prevailing in the earth.
-God has lost control.”
+As believers, we often see much in the world that seems out of control.
+Discouragement can lead us to think, “Evil is prevailing on the earth; God has lost control.”
 Remember, Jesus sovereignly rules over all things.
-No matter how bad things appear to be, He is on the throne!
-This truth declared and decreed by the Word of God should help us sustain our hope and remain encouraged in the perils of life that can often bewilder us.
-Let us trust in God and the promises given in his Son.
+No matter how dire things may appear, He is on the throne!
+This truth, declared and decreed by the Word of God, should help us sustain our hope and remain encouraged amid the perils of life that can often bewilder us.
+Let us trust in God and the promises given in His Son.

 Dr. Jason S. Price, Th.D